 Try resorting to breathable materials for your bedding.
 Get yourself bed linen.
 Linen is a hypoallergenic fabric with temperature regulation capability.
 By changing into linen bedding, you have at least overcome two sleep problems at once.

 Find a high-quality mattress and a comfortable pillow for better impact.
-Additionally, you can set an aromatherapy diffuser in your room to help you sleep safe and sound.
+Additionally, you can set up an aromatherapy diffuser in your room to help you sleep safe and sound.
 There is no feeling better than relaxing on top of your bed.

 Refraining from coffee